 Domestic & International Calls

-Poland has dropped its former system of using city or area codes, and all telephone numbers, landline and mobile, have nine digits.
-Landlines are written 12 345 6789, with the first two numbers corresponding to the former city code.
-Mobile phone numbers are written 123 456 789.
+All telephone numbers, landline and mobile, have nine digits.
+Landlines are written 12 345 6789, with the first two numbers corresponding to the area code (there is no zero).
+Mobile-phone numbers are written 123 456 789.

 To call abroad from Poland, dial the international access code (00), then the country code, then the area code (minus any initial zero) and the number.
 To dial Poland from abroad, dial your country’s international access code, then 48 (Poland’s country code) and then the unique nine-digit local number.

 Poland uses the GSM 900/1800 system, the same as Europe, Australia and New Zealand.
 It's not compatible with most cell phones from North America or Japan (though many mobiles have multiband GSM 1900/900 phones that will work in Poland).